 Breast cysts may get bigger and more tender just before your period.
 When they develop just under the skin, they feel soft and smooth.
 When they develop deeper down, they can feel hard.

-Breast cysts are usually painless, unless they grow particularly large.
-They’re rarely cancerous.
+Breast cysts are usually painless unless they grow particularly large.
+They’re also rarely cancerous.

 Fibroadenoma

-The lump is firm and smooth, and it moves freely when you touch it.
+These lumps are firm and smooth and move freely when you touch them.

 Lipoma